sab148/MiSaTo-dataset/README.md

 │   │   ├── md_datamodule.py     <- MD Lightning data module
 │   │   └── qm_datamodule.py     <- QM Lightning data module
 │   │
+│   │   └── processing           <- Skripts for preprocessing, inference and conversion
 │   │
-│   └── getting_started.ipynb     <- Jupyter notebook : how to load h5 files, load dataset, datamodules and iterate over the data
+│   ├── getting_started.ipynb     <- notebook : how to load data and interact with it
-│   └── inference.ipynb           <- Jupyter notebook : how to run inference
+│   └── inference.ipynb           <- notebook how to run inference
 │
-├── .gitignore                <- List of files ignored by git ├── requirements.txt          <- File for installing python dependencies └── README.md
+└── README.md
 ```